-“High quality dual enrollment classes are critical to ensuring that students get a jumpstart on their path to a postsecondary degree,” said Marc Egan, NEA Grand Rapids Director.
+“High quality dual enrollment classes are critical to ensuring that students get a jumpstart on their path to a postsecondary degree,” said Marc Egan, NEA Government Relations Director.
 “Not only can students earn college credits at a lower cost, but many dual enrollment classes provide resources on important topics such as financial literacy and exposure to university academics and faculty.
 NEA commends Senator Peters on this important legislation.”

 “Opportunities while still in high school for students in rural Northern Michigan are critical for early exposure and long term success in community college, trade schools, or universities,” said Jeff Crouse, Superintendent of Charlevoix-Emmet Intermediate School District.
 “The opportunity to find success and build credits through an early college or direct credit program supported by federal funding is the opportunity that many first generation or other underserved populations need to build confidence, compete, and be successful at the secondary level.
 With issues such as geographic barriers, equal access to programs, and affordable credit cost working against them, our students need the support of federal programs to give them a great start at the next level.”